pimcore/pimcore/docs/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/33_Calculated_Value_Type.md

 }
 ```

-As we see here the calculator class sums up the x and y values from the corresponding language tab.
+As we see here, the calculator class sums up the x and y values from the corresponding language tab.

 It is also possible to provide a different representation for edit mode by providing a second (optional) implementation just for this purpose.
 An example would be:
 ```php